Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 You can change your start page to be any of the following:

--   **My Page** -- When you first log-in, you will be taken to your "My Page" dashboard
+-   **My Page**: When you first log-in, you will be taken to your "My Page" dashboard
--   **Last Opened Product** -- When you first login-in, you will be taken to the home page for the product you last had open
+-   **Last Opened Product**: When you first login-in, you will be taken to the home page for the product you last had open
 -   **Last Opened Program** - When you first login-in, you will be taken to the home page for the program you last had open